 Caught on camera: What was that mysterious 'boom' heard in Bengaluru?
 An exploding meteor?

-Bengaluru, May 20: It was the boom sound heard on Wednesday afternoon and social media lit up after many people reported a loud noise that didn't sound like it came from earth.
+Bengaluru, May 20: It was the booming sound heard on Wednesday afternoon and social media lit up after many people reported a loud noise that didn't sound like it came from the earth.

 According to the details, the loud sound was heard in Bengaluru's Whitefield area, at nearly 1:45 PM.
 While some residents said they heard a 'boom,' and a 'thunderous noise,' others felt their homes shaking and windows rattling for as long as five seconds.
 Locals said they earlier thought it to be an earthquake.